2020 Liberation Seder, New Vision United Church, Hamilton - Cancelled due to Corona Virus

 We have yet to determine the speaker for Hamilton.

-We are pleased to announce that the Jewish Liberation Theology Institute's very own Rabbi Lucia Pizarro and Kohenet in training SandraLaya Ruch will co-lead this year's Seder in Hamilton.
+We are pleased to announce that the Jewish Liberation Theology Institute's very own Rabbi Lucia Pizarro and Kohenet SandraLaya Ruch will co-lead this year's Seder in Hamilton.

 About Rabbi Lucia Pizarro